Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 The paths that generate the highest number of [outcomes](#outcomes).

 ### Highest monetary value {#highest-monetaryvalue-report}
-The paths that generate the highest total [monetary value](#monetary-value), which comes from outcomes
+The paths that generate the highest total [monetary value](#monetary-value), which comes from outcomes.

 ## Funnels {#funnels}